IMarshall/Django-Python-Live-Project/README.md

 I chose to develop a Formula 1 related app that would allow users to enter race results into a database, view those results all at once or filtered for a single driver or team, update those results if any changes needed to be made, and delete results if necessary.

 ### Django Modelform for Editing Results
 For one user story, I was asked to use a Django Modelform to allow users to view a result and edit it if desired.
 I wanted to use the same views.py function to display the current result and to handle any edits made to that result by the user.
-I was able to do that by checking the Http request method.
+I was able to do that by checking the HTTP request method.
 I also needed to validate the form by checking to make sure it didn't duplicate an already existing result, and calculate the new point total.

 ```
 def edit_result(request, pk):